JujuAdams/Vinyl/docs/5.0/Terminology.md

 ## Pattern

 There are certain common operation that crop up frequently when playing sound effects, and audio in general, in games.
 Vinyl patterns are a way to define behaviours that would otherwise be complex or time-consuming to construct.
-Vinyl patterns are played using [the standard playback functions](Basics) and return a Vinyl instance like a standard sound asset.
+Vinyl patterns are played using [the standard playback functions](Playing-Audio) and return a voice similar to the way `audio_play_sound()` returns a sound instance.
 Patterns must be set up in the [configuration file](Configuration).

 ### Basic